Background

 ~$738 ATM

-The option strike to select in Robinhood — always the closest ATM strike.
+The option strike to select in your brokerage app — always the closest ATM strike.

 Prem / Share